How did everything begin?

 somehow, but why can’t we detect it?

-scientists believe they can see only the past from space.
+because scientists believe they can see only the past from

-Then you would only need to look at different distances
+space.
+Then you would only need to look at different

-between 1 light year and 10-15 billion light years - there
+distances between 1 light year and 10-15 billion light years

-would be a choice in looking - then you should definitely
+- there would be a choice in looking - then you should

-see the formation of celestial bodies.
-However, this is not
+definitely see the formation of celestial bodies.
+However,

 The birth of revolving and rotary movements is a mystery.